lightly-ai/lightly/docs/source/docker/overview.rst

   * Check for exact duplicates and report them

-  * We expose the full lightly framework config
+  * We expose the full lightly OSS framework config

 * Automated reporting of the datasets for each run